Michael P. O'Connell

 - Vice chair, Hydro Committee, 2008-2009, Section on Energy, Environment, Resources, American Bar Association

-- Past chair, Native American Resources Committee, Section on Natural Resources, Energy and Environmental Law, American Bar Association
+- Former chair, Native American Resources Committee, Section on Natural Resources, Energy and Environmental Law, American Bar Association

 - "Tribal-State Tax Sharing Equity Act - A Modest Proposal," Tribal Sovereignty and Economic Development Conference, Las Vegas, Nevada, Oct.
 18, 2012